kiedtl/website/src/content/blog/toolbox.md

 - `V`: I still don't have much experience with it yet, but when it matures, this is definitely one language I'm going to master.
 - `PowerShell`: not quite a shell - more of an interpreted language often mistaken for a shell.
+- `Zig`: a (WIP) language that aims to replace C.
+- `Lua`: the languages simplicity makes Lua ideal for small programs and "scripts" -- unfortunately, the standard library is rather sparse.

 ### fonts
 - `ttyp0`: a better version of `misc-fixed`.